Banking industry faces 'significant downside risks': FDIC chair

 There were signs in the FDIC's report, which includes statistics gathered from more than 4,600 institutions, that the worst of the industry's chaos had eased.

-The regulator, for example, did not add any more US banks to its so-called “problem” list, which numbers 43.
+The regulator, for example, did not add any more US banks to its “problem” list, which numbers 43.
 Assets held by institutions on that list decreased by $10 billion to $43 billion.

 Banks on the FDIC's problem list typically have multiple weaknesses identified by regulators in confidential supervisory ratings.
 They can be seized and shut down unless the issues are resolved quickly.